glass-notes/glass-notes/README.md

 ```
 Endpoints are marked with certain flags:
 - 🔐🔐 are only available to super-users
+- 🔐 are only available to logged in users, determined by session cookies managed by the API framework
-- 🔐 require a Session uuid AND limit access to only that User's data
+- 🔑 require a Session uuid AND limit access to only that User's data, managed by this API
 - 🌏 are public, no authentication needed

 → User